Royal Liverpool Philharmonic

 Food and Drink

 The hotel's Starways Restaurant overlooks the former runway with its vintage aircraft.
-All your breakfasts, lunches and dinners will be served here.
+All your breakfasts and dinners will be served here.
 Choose from a Table d'Hote menu for your evening meals.
 The Club Central Lounge and Bar also serves bistro-style dishes.

 The hotel is around seven miles from the centre of the city and Liverpool Parkway Station is approximately a mile away.